sohpha/wordle/README.md

-# Wordle - CSI3140 Assignment 2
+# Wordle - CSI3140

+## _**For Assignment 2 grading, please see the ‘versions/v01’ folder which contains the files intended for Assignment 2 submission.**_

 A simple Wordle game built using HTML, CSS and JavaScript